RikudouSage/GogDownloader/README.md

 Before downloading you should update your local cache of all downloadable files.

+> Note: You may also use the `--update` flag in the download command to update database and download files in one
+> go, but using update command separately allows for finer control.

 This is done by command `update-database` or simply `update`:

 `gog-downloader update`

+> Note: On a slower system (like various NAS servers) you might get an error about reaching idle timeout.
+> This may be solved by increasing the --idle-timeout parameter.

 You can also filter games by language, operating system or by searching a game.
 You can also update only new games or games that have updates.